15 Military Friendly Colleges in Florida

 600 S. Clyde Morris Blvd | Daytona Beach, FL 32114

-The school participates in the Yellow Ribbon Program by offering 20 students at each location up to $20,000 in awards per student, per year.
-The exception is the Daytona Beach campus which offers 850 students up to $19,783 in awards per student, per year.
-The University offers credit for military training.
+Participating in the Yellow Ribbon Program, the university grants awards to 20 students at each location, amounting to $20,000 per student annually.
+However, the Daytona Beach campus differs, offering 850 students awards of up to $19,783 per student each year.
+Additionally, the University recognizes and offers credit for military training.

 Average Post 9/11 GI Bill Benefits Awarded